Sugar Can Be a Mindless Habit

 Sugar is an energy source that’s fine in moderation; however, many Americans have a tendency to overindulge.
-If you have a sugar habit you’ll need Mindful tips to beat your sweet addiction.
+Unfortunately, a sugar addiction can be a hard thing to shake.
+If you have sugar cravings and you want to avoid a sugar crash, you’ll need Mindful tips to beat your sweet addiction.

 Believe it or not, sugar can become an addiction.
+Sugar can be as addictive as cocaine.
 It activates the “reward center” of the brain, which encourages us to eat more than is necessary.
-Americans sugar addiction has gotten worse over the years.
+Americans’ sugar addiction has gotten worse over the years.
 In 1822, the average American consumed 45 grams of sugar every five days, that’s the equivalent of a 12-ounce can of soda.
-Today, the average Americans consumes 765 grams of sugar every five days, that’s the equivalent of 17 cans of sodas.
-This is becoming a major problem for Americans as sugar lacks nutritional benefit for the body and too much of it can lead to major health consequences like sugar crashes, anxiety, fatigue, headaches, and even obesity.
+Today, the average American consumes 765 grams of sugar every five days, that’s the equivalent of 17 cans of sodas.
+This is becoming a major problem for Americans as sugar lacks nutritional benefit for the body and too much of it can lead to major health consequences like sugar crashes, anxiety, chronic fatigue, headaches, and even obesity.

-- Try fruit: Instead of baked desserts like cookies and cakes, consider eating fruit.
+Instead of baked desserts like cookies and cakes, consider eating fruit.
 Fruit contains sugar too but it also has other healthy nutrients like vitamins, proteins, and minerals.
-You can try them fresh, frozen, or dried (however, beware that canned fruit has a lot of additional sugar).
+You can try them fresh, frozen, or dried (however, beware that canned fruit has a lot of added sugar).

-- Use sugar alternatives: Substituting sugar in recipes with agave nectar, honey, brown sugar, molasses, or even cane juice is better for your health.
+If you are looking for sugar substitutes for your latest recipe, there are many different alternatives you can try.
+Some common sugar substitutes include agave nectar, honey, molasses, or even cane juice.
+In general, these options are better for your health.
 However, these options are still sugar, so remember that moderation is key.

-- Beware of hidden sugars: A large amount of sugar is hidden in various foods, not just your sweet treats.
+A large amount of sugar is hidden in various foods, not just your sweet treats.
 So to benefit your health and kick your sugar addiction, be on the lookout for hidden sugars.
-For instance, two tablespoons of barbeque sauce can contain 13 grams of sugar, half a cup of pasta sauce has 12 grams of sugar, and sweet and sour chicken has 19 grams of sugar.
+For instance, two tablespoons of barbecue sauce can contain 13 grams of sugar, half a cup of pasta sauce has 12 grams of sugar, and sweet and sour chicken has 19 grams of sugar.
 For more hidden sugary foods check out this link.